ciaran-finnegan/License-Plate-Recognition-Notifier/README.md

 To automate deployments, you can use GitHub Actions you can use the supplied GitHub Actions workflow file (e.g., .github/workflows/deploy-lambda.yml), you will need to configure the following GitHub secrets

-AWS_REGION:
+- AWS_REGION:
-AWS_ACCESS_KEY_ID:
+- AWS_ACCESS_KEY_ID:
-AWS_SECRET_ACCESS_KEY:
+- AWS_SECRET_ACCESS_KEY:

 ## Conclusion

 That's it!
-You now have an automated License Plate Recognition Gate Control System to enhance your security and notification systems.
-Feel free to customize and adapt the system to your specific use case and requirements.
+You now have an automated License Plate Recognition Gate Control System.
+Feel free to customise and adapt the system to your specific use case and requirements.

 For more details and technical information, refer to the code and documentation in this GitHub repository.